rin-w/b/src/blacking/how-to/make-black-midi-videos.md

 For a guaranteed pristine animation, many blackers choose to use programs that make the base video for their MIDIs.
-The main advantage of this is its efficiency - no need to make tedious adjustments when recording a screen, and no need to wait as much as time as the MIDI's length.[^s] Here are some visual MIDI renderers available for free:
+The main advantage of this is its efficiency - no need to make tedious adjustments when recording a screen, and no need to wait as much time as the MIDI's length.[^s] Here are some visual MIDI renderers available for free:

 ::: details *Zenith* (Windows, [open-source][zen], [version 3 (beta)][zen3])